plantuml/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

   (that builds and runs all non-UI tests)
 - run the plug-ins tests, too (see `net.sourceforge.plantuml.*.tests` and `no.hal.osgi.emf.tests` projects)
 - git add, commit and push
-- update the README.md in git repo root folder, e.g. add release notes
+- update the `README.md` in git repo root folder, e.g. add release notes
-- switch to new branch named <version>-release
+- switch to new branch named `release/<version>`

 ## Release